 This painful condition is the most common of all psychosomatic pain syndromes affecting the human population almost universally.
 I have suffered countless tension-type headaches in my life and still do on occasion.
 They seem to be unavoidable, at least sometimes.

-Let's discuss the lesser known reasons why tension head pain occurs and how it can be stopped.
+Let's discuss the lesser known reasons why tension head pain occurs and how it can be both prevented and stopped forever.

 There is ongoing debate about the exact causes and processes involved in the creation of tension-type headaches.
 Some doctors feel that muscular tension in the neck and face are the primary cause, although they are not sure why those neck and face muscles are tight to begin with.